 Your First Workflow

-SDKs for other languages are coming soon.
+SDKs for additional languages are planned for future releases.

 As part of creating a workflow, you'll link a GitHub/GitLab/Bitbucket repo that contains your task definitions.

-To get started quickly, copy our basic Python template on GitHub.
 On the template page, click Use this template > Create a new repository to create your own repo with the template's contents.

 The anatomy of a workflow

-This excerpt shows the bare minimum syntax for defining a workflow:
+The following excerpts from the basic templates illustrate the bare minimum syntax for defining a workflow:

 2. Create a workflow service